 SPAXEL size and Instrument setup name define the SINFONI instrument setup.
-The SIN-FONI spatial elements (spaxels) on the sky are not square, but rectangular.
-The "Spaxel size" is the width of one of the 32 image slices (0.025, 0.1 and 0.25 arcsecs) on the sky.
-Each slice is projected onto 64 pixels by the SINFONI collimator and camera optics, so that the final spatial element measures "Spaxel size" $\times 1/2$ · "Spaxel size" (e.g. 250mas $\times 125$ mas).
+The SINFONI spatial elements (spaxels) on the sky are not square (twice as tall as width), but rectangular.
+The FOV is divided into 64 elements (pixels) in the x direction and 32 elements (slices) in the y direction.
+The "Spaxel size" is the height of one of the 32 image slices on the sky, which can be 0.025, 0.1 or 0.25 arcsecs, depending on the chosen preoptics.
+Each image slice is projected onto 64 pixels on the detector by the SINFONI collimator and camera optics, so that the final spatial element measures 1 Spaxel size in y, and 0.5 Spaxel size in x.
 The "instrument setup name" is a symbolic name for the setup required to center the J, H, K and H+K spectra on the detector.
 The respective setups include the selection of the grating, grating angle, spectral order and order sorting filters.

-The SkySpider Position should be left in the "ref" erence position, since there is no conclusion yet about how the spectra of the off-axis periscopic sky spiders can be matched with the on-axis target field.
-The option has been left selectable for further test observations (until further notice).
+The SkySpider Position should be left in the "ref" erence position, since there is uncertain how the spectra of the off-axis periscopic sky spiders can be matched with the on-axis target field.
+The option has been left selectable although the SkySpider option has never been commissioned.